andrus-code/andrus-code/README.md

 - 👀 I’m interested in networking and English
 - :penguin: I have been working  as a system adminstrator for 14 years  at me University and after many years, now I am interesting in work with a different people,culture and learn more with them.
-- 🌱 I’m currently learning docker and kubernetes
+- 🌱 I’m currently, learning docker, docker-swarm, infrastructure as code and kubernetes

 <!---